 Generally these studies have found that family behavior is significantly influenced by child care policies.
 Blau and Robins (1988) estimate child care price elasticities for married women of -.38 with respect to labor supply and -.34 with respect to the demand of formal child care.
-These estimates implied that if the child care price were zero, 87 percent of mothers would work in contrast with a value of 58.8 actually working.
+These estimates implied that if the child care prices were zero, 87 percent of mothers would work in contrast with a value of 58.8 actually working.
 In performing this policy experiment, Blau and Robins compute the response at the characteristics of the average woman in the sample.
-In contrast, Connelly evaluates the impact of such a policy on the labor market decisions of each woman in the sample.
+In contrast, Connelly (1992) evaluate the impact of such a policy on the labor market decisions of each woman in the sample.
 She finds a less substantial labor supply effect: if universal no cost child care were available, the model predicts that 68.7 per cent of women would be employed.
-Ribar (1992) found even larger price elasticities for both labor supply and the demand for child care.
-The results of all these studies show that child care costs are a very significant determinant of the demand for these services and employment decisions, which are of course very highly associated themselves, ranging from -0.74 (Ribar 1992) to a low of -0.2 (Connelly 1992)2.
-Other studies have found that child care costs are not an important barrier to labor market participation, but affect significantly the choice of child care (Cobb-Clark et al. 1999).
+A similar result was obtained for the UK (Viitanen 2004).
+The results of all these studies show that child care costs are a very significant determinant of the demand for these services and employment decisions, which are of course very highly associated themselves, ranging from -0.02 (Ribar 1995) to a low of -0.82 (Averett et al 1997).2

+Other studies focusing on other countries find quite different results.
+Cobb-Clark et al. (2000) find that child care costs in Australia are not an important barrier to labor market participation, but affect significantly the choice of child care.
 A quite different picture emerges from empirical research using data from Northern European countries.
-In several important papers, Gustaffson (1994, 1995) explicitly considered the implication of the child care supply constraints on women's labor supply decisions using individual-level data from a number of Northern European countries with very different child care systems.
-Gustaffson and Stafford (1992) investigate the responsiveness of the decision of women to work and use public child care use in response to variation in child care fees, availability of places, and spouse's income in Sweden.3 They found that in regions in which child care places do not appear to be rationed, higher fees significantly lowered the probability of mothers' market work and public child care choice, while in areas where rationing is more severe there is little evidence of significant price effects.
+Gustaffson and Stafford (1992) investigate the responsiveness of the decision of women to work and use public child care in response to variation in child care fees, availability of places, and spouse's income in Sweden.3 They found that in regions in which child care places do not appear to be rationed, higher fees significantly lowered the probability of mothers' market work and public child care choice, while in areas where rationing is more severe there is little evidence of significant price effects.
+Kornstad and Thoresen (2003) examine the case of Norway and analyze a model to simulate the female labor supply effects of the Norwegian home care allowance reform taking into account rationing.